 Retail Banking

-Caters to the general public, offering basic banking services like savings accounts, loans, and credit cards.
+Caters to the general public, offering basic banking services like savings accounts, loans, mortgages, and credit cards.
+Provides essential tools for managing daily expenses and saving for the future.

 Corporate Banking

-Serves businesses and corporations, providing services like business loans, treasury management, and commercial real estate financing.
+Serves businesses and corporations, providing services like business loans, treasury management, commercial real estate financing, equipment lending, and trade finance.
+Supports companies from SMEs to large conglomerates.

 Investment Banking

-Specializes in capital raising, mergers and acquisitions, and other complex financial transactions.
+Specializes in capital raising, mergers and acquisitions, securities underwriting, and other complex financial transactions.
+Offers financial engineering and consultation on corporate finance.

 Asset Management